kaan-96/c_solutions/chapter-4/exercises/06/README.md

 (c) Since 8 / -5 = -1, we get 8 - (-1 * -5) = 3</br>
 (d) Since -8 / -5 = 1, we get -8 - (1 * -5) = -3

-Note: see solution to exercise 5 for clarifications.
+Note: see solution to Exercise 5 for clarifications.